mnlagrasta/truthkind.com/pages/about.md

 You can order your very own Truth Kind products at: <a href="https://www.shoptruthkind.com" target='blank'>ShopTruthKind.com</a>

-Or get our design on a custom product at <a href="https://www.redbubble.com/people/truthkind/shop" target='blank'>Red Bubble</a>
+Or get our designs on a custom product at <a href="https://www.redbubble.com/people/truthkind/shop" target='blank'>Red Bubble</a>